AxisPhilly/money-maps/README.md

 See where City Council members campaign donations come from.

-This app use the AxisPhilly [app-template](https://github.com/AxisPhilly/app-template).
+This app uses the AxisPhilly [app-template](https://github.com/AxisPhilly/app-template).